LUMC/HAMLET/docs/source/itd.rst

 Tools
 -----
 First, this module uses `bwa <https://github.com/lh3/bwa>`_ to align the trimmed reads to a custom reference, which contains the transcript sequence of *FLT3* and *KMT2A*.
-Next, a custom tool, `rose-dt <https://git.lumc.nl/hem/rose-dt>`_, is used to detect and visualise Internal Tandem Duplications, using evindence from soft-clipped reads.
+Next, a custom tool, `rose-dt <https://git.lumc.nl/hem/rose-dt>`_, is used to detect and visualise Internal Tandem Duplications, using evidence from soft-clipped reads.

 Input
 -----